junxian-liu/cse15l-lab-reports/LabReport3.md

 [Source 1](https://www.computerhope.com/unix/ugrep.htm) <br>
 [Source 2](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) <br>
 For both of these sources, I did a simple google search for different grep commands I could use in the terminal.
-Through looking through a few articles, I found both of these sites quite useful in understanding how different commands worked so I went with them.
+Through looking through a few articles, I found both of these sites quite useful in understanding how different commands worked so I went with them. aklxalksndasd